When one thinks of Broadway, music likely comes to mind; a production, an evening of entertainment.

 Located in the oldest building on Broadway, and named the No. 1 honky tonk in Nashville by Billboard magazine, AJ’s Good Time Bar has no problem drawing visitors off the street to the stage—whether they’re up there themselves, partaking in nightly karaoke, or singing along with a band while drinking a beer.
 Alan Jackson’s own memorabilia adorns the wood paneled walls, reminding visitors "It's Five O'Clock Somewhere."

 While the majority of these fun- and food-filled honky tonks have recently burst onto the scene, one joint promises to walk the line between the new and the historic.
 Enter Johnny Cash Kitchen and Saloon.
-Located next to the Johnny Cash Museum, this honky tonk is set to open in summer 2019, serving soul food and embodying the Man in Black’s character.
+Located next to the Johnny Cash Museum, this honky tonk serves soul food and embodies the Man in Black’s character.

 Historic honky tonks